achimmertens/advertising/campaignTemplate.md

 # Inviting Former Members
 Hi [LASTMEMBERS],
 what do you think?
-Do you want to join the campaign again?
+Do you want to join the job again?

 # Status of this project